pranabekka/pranabekka.github.io/content/kdl-solves.md

 - Anything starting with `0x`, `0o`, or `0b`
   are literals for hexadecimal, octal, and binary, respectively.

-- If it starts with a `#` it's a special value, such as raw strings, `#true`, `#false`, and `#null`.
+- If it starts with a `#`, it's a special value, such as raw strings, `#true`, `#false`, and `#null`.

 - If there's quotes, it's a string.

-- Items needs to be quoted
+- Items need to be quoted
   if they have one of `[]{}()\/#";=` or spaces, or are one of `true`, `false`, `null`, `inf`, `-inf`, or `nan`.